GLOBAL MARKETS-Wall St halts world rout in choppy trade

 By Leah Schnurr

-NEW YORK, Aug 9 World stocks rebounded from a 10-day rout on Tuesday as investors looked to the U.S. Federal Reserve to calm markets, though rallies in gold and the Swiss franc showed some were clinging to safe assets.
+NEW YORK, Aug 9 World stocks pulled back from a 10-day rout on Tuesday as Wall Street put a brake on losses for the time being, with investors turning their attention to a meeting of the U.S. Federal Reserve.

-The Federal Reserve has rescued world markets in the past, which may explain why some investors were pulling back from the recent gloom.
-But such expectation also leave markets open to disappointment should the statement after the Fed's meeting on Tuesday be deemed inadequate.

-The Fed may have limited options because the current crisis is not liquidity-driven, as it was in 2008.
-The meltdown across assets instead reflects worries about faltering economic growth and paralysis at the highest levels of government --on both sides of the Atlantic -- in dealing with economic problems.

 Fears of a new global economic downturn, reinforced by a downgrade of the United States' credit rating last Friday and the debt crisis in the euro zone, had sent world shares down as much as 20 percent from May's peak.

+While the Fed is not expected to debut any massive new program to help asset prices, investors may return to selling if there is no indication that help is on the way.

+It is unclear, however, what the Fed's options are, with interest rates already near zero and the central bank's latest round of bond purchases having failed to stimulate credit demand.

-U.S. stocks were up more than 2.0 percent at midday and European shares .FTEU3 also bounced to provisionally close up 1.3 percent.
+U.S. stocks were up more than 2.0 percent at mid-morning and European shares .FTEU3 also bounced to gain 0.2 percent.

+U.S. Treasuries, which soared on Monday, gave back some of those gains in active trading.

+"There's so much volatility out there that both up days and down days are viewed as overdone," said Gwon.

 SAFETY FIRST